⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Co-Founder, CEO & Director

-Olivier Pomel, 47, is the Co-Founder, CEO, and Director of Datadog.
-He has spearheaded the company's vision for a unified observability and security platform since its inception in 2010.
-His technical leadership and strategic focus have been instrumental in Datadog's rapid growth and market leadership in cloud monitoring.
+48-year-old Olivier Pomel is the Co-Founder and CEO of Datadog.
+He has led the company since its inception in 2010, driving its vision to provide a unified observability and security platform for cloud applications.
+His leadership has been instrumental in Datadog's rapid growth and innovation in a competitive market.

 ⚔️ What's The Competition